28 Years Later: The Bone Temple: Development

-Nia DaCosta directed 28 Years Later: The Bone Temple, with Alex Garland returning as screenwriter.
+Counterclockwise from top: Nia DaCosta directed 28 Years Later: The Bone Temple, with Alex Garland returning as screenwriter.
 Danny Boyle, who directed 28 Days Later and 28 Years Later, served as a producer on the sequel.

-In April 2024, a sequel to 28 Years Later (2025) was reportedly in development, with Nia DaCosta in talks to direct the film, taking over from Danny Boyle, and Alex Garland returning to write the screenplay.
-In June 2024, via a copyright filing, the title of the film was seemingly revealed to be 28 Years Later Part II: The Bone Temple.
-Nia DaCosta's pitch for the film was to avoid copying Danny Boyle's directorial style to instead create a personal and idiosyncratic work, and requested Alex Garland have more infected added to the script.
-In December 2024, Aaron Taylor-Johnson seemingly revealed his character will not return for the film, yet admitted "we did one and two back to back".
-DaCosta collaborated with Boyle in creating the character Samson during the development of the previous film, as the character will feature prominently in The Bone Temple.
+In April 2024, a sequel to 28 Years Later (2025) was reportedly in development, with Nia DaCosta in talks to direct, taking over from Danny Boyle, and Alex Garland returning to write the screenplay.
+In June 2024, via a copyright filing, the title was seemingly revealed as 28 Years Later Part II: The Bone Temple.

+Feeling "protective of the legacy" of the franchise, Nia DaCosta's pitch was to avoid copying Danny Boyle's directorial style to instead create a personal and idiosyncratic work, and requested Alex Garland have more infected added to the script.
+Though Boyle and Garland oversaw the film, they allowed DaCosta creative freedom and did not interfere with her directing process.
+In December 2024, Aaron Taylor-Johnson said his character would not return for this film.
+DaCosta collaborated with Boyle in creating the character Samson during the development of the previous film, as the character features prominently in The Bone Temple.

+The sequel continued collaborations with key production partners from the previous film: produced by Columbia Pictures in association with Decibel Films and DNA Films, distributed by Sony Pictures Releasing, and executive producers including Danny Boyle, Andrew Macdonald, Peter Rice, and Bernie Bellew.
+TSG Entertainment covered half of the $63 million net budget, of which a collective $15 million went to Danny Boyle, Alex Garland, and producer Peter Rice, while Sony spent an additional $70 million on marketing.

+Ralph Fiennes said the film explores themes juxtaposing human violence with innate humanity amid brutality and the infected.
+DaCosta stated that while the theme of the previous film was about the nature of family, The Bone Temple would be about the nature of evil, which would lead the next film to be about the nature of redemption.